+Are you wondering how to make fried vegetable sticks?
 I’ll be completely honest with you here when I say I really miss French Fries.
-Thin strips of potatoes, deep fried in oil, and covered in salt and ketchup.
+Thin strips of potatoes, deep-fried in oil and covered in salt and ketchup.
 I know.
 I can feel the inches piling up on my thighs from just thinking about it.
-Not only is deep frying unhealthy, I cannot have potatoes on the Paleo diet.
+Not only is deep-frying unhealthy, but I also cannot have potatoes on the Paleo diet.
 I’ve heard a lot about other types of French fries but I had no idea how to make fried vegetable sticks.

 How to Make Fried Vegetable Sticks